h-larsson/IMAM_TDDMRG/README.md

 ## Tools for analyses
 Apart from the main three functionalities described above, TDDMRG-CM also provides tools for analyzing the dynamics or for generating orbitals adapted to the dynamics (see [this preprint](https://arxiv.org/abs/2409.05959v2)).

 ### Hole density
-The isosurface of hole density during the time evolution can be calculated using `TDDMRG_CM.observables.hole_dens.eval_volume`.
+The volumetric of hole density during the time evolution can be calculated using `TDDMRG_CM.observables.hole_dens.eval_volume`.
 See the script `TDDMRG_CM/examples/H2O/H2O.annihilate-ocpx/H2O.tevo/H2O.analysis/hole_density/H2O.py` for an example of how to use it.
+The volumetric hole density data (in `*.cube` file format) at each sampling time point calculated by `TDDMRG_CM.observables.hole_dens.eval_volume` will be printed into the respective sampling time `<prefix>.sample/tevo-*` directory with an extension `.tvl.cube`.
 If hole density slices are desired, users can use `TDDMRG_CM.observables.hole_dens.eval_xyplane`, `TDDMRG_CM.observables.hole_dens.eval_xzplane`, or `TDDMRG_CM.observables.hole_dens.eval_yzplane` to calculate the slice on a plane parallel to the xy, xz, or yz plane, respectively.
-While `TDDMRG_CM.observables.hole_dens.eval_xyplane` is available to calculate the slices at an arbitrary plane.
+While `TDDMRG_CM.observables.hole_dens.eval_plane` is available to calculate the slices at any arbitrary plane.
+The slice data at each sampling time point calculated by the four aforementioned in-plane evaluator functions will be printed into the respective sampling time `<prefix>.sample/tevo-*` directory with an extension `.tpl`.

 ### Orbital occupancies
+Occupancies of arbitrary orbitals at each sampling time point can be computed by using `TDDMRG_CM.observables.td_hocc.calc` function.
+See the script `TDDMRG_CM/examples/H2O/H2O.annihilate-ocpx/H2O.tevo/H2O.analysis/occupancies/H2O.py` for an example of how to use it.
+The time-dependent occupancies are printed into a file with an extension of `.thoc`.
+Note that the orbitals whose occupancies are computed must be expanded by the same AO basis as that used in the TDDMRG simulation.

 ### Dynamics-adapted orbitals
+There are two dynamics-adapted orbitals supported by TDDMRG-CM: DM-adapted and hole-DM-adapted orbitals.
+These two types of orbitals are introduced in [this preprint](https://arxiv.org/abs/2409.05959v2).
+See the script `TDDMRG_CM/examples/H2O/H2O.annihilate-ocpx/H2O.tevo/H2O.analysis/dynorb/H2O.py` for an example of how to obtain them from a previous TDDMRG simulation.

 ## Input parameters